ahmedssabir/Belief-Revision-Score/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\text{P}(w \mid \neg c)=1-(1-\mathrm{P}(w))^{\alpha}">

-In our case we tries to introduce negative evidence in two ways: **(1)** objects detected by Resnet with a very low confidence are assumed not to be actually in the image and used as negative evidence, and **(2)** using the objects actually detected with high confidence to query pre-trained 840B [GloVe](https://nlp.stanford.edu/pubs/glove.pdf)  and retrieve close concepts, which are used as negative evidence (after checking they are not detected in the image).
+In our case we tries to introduce negative evidence in two ways: **(1)** objects detected by the object classifier (_e.g._ ResNet) with very low confidence and not present in the image and thus it can be used as negative evidence, and **(2)** using the objects actually detected with high confidence in the image as _query_ to pre-trained 840B [GloVe](https://nlp.stanford.edu/pubs/glove.pdf)  and retrieve the close concepts, and then, we employ the objects are not detected/present in the image as negative evidence.

 ## Example 1 with Negative Evidence